suryadids/icube-frontend-assessment/README.md

-# iCUBE by SIRCLO Fronend Assessment by Suryadi
+# iCUBE by SIRCLO Frontend Assessment by Suryadi

 This is a basic [React.js](https://reactjs.org/) template, created using the **create-react-app** command.